Social Justice and Eliminating Racism Advocacy

 Policing

-Keeping our momentum from the summer of 2020, YWCA Columbus is committed to eradicating police brutality from our community.
-Racialized violence and lack of trust in the policing institution are well-documented and not surprising: Black Americans are disproportionately impacted by issues that place them in higher interaction with the police, such as the school-to-prison pipeline, segregation into communities that lack sufficient resources to meet basic needs (like housing, food, or employment), and well-documented implicit biases operating within the criminal legal system.
-In Columbus, Ohio, 80% of the white residents stated that they felt that the police were doing a good job, but only 61% of the Black residents reported the same.
-In Columbus, the police department receive about 22,000 nonviolent calls a year that do not need a police officer to respond.
-As such, we focus on advocacy around implementing an antiracist, health-centered approach to a non-police crisis response.
+YWCA Columbus is committed to eradicating police violence from our community.
+Black Americans are disproportionately impacted by issues that place them in more frequent interaction with the police, such as the school-to-prison pipeline, segregation into communities that lack sufficient resources to meet basic needs, and well-documented implicit biases operating within the criminal legal system.
+Black Americans, who account for less than 13% of the U.S. population, are killed at more than twice the rate of white Americans.
+In Columbus, the police department receives about 22,000 nonviolent calls a year that do not need a police officer to respond.
+We advocate for a health-centered approach to a non-police crisis response.
+Ending the ongoing threat of police violence will bring justice to marginalized people in Columbus.

 LGBTQ+ Rights